ibm-cloud-docs/Registry/registry_security_enforce.md

    denied the request: The Vulnerability Advisor image scan assessment found issues with the container image that are not exempted.
-Refer to your image vulnerability report for more details by using the command `bx cr va`.
+Refer to your image vulnerability report for more details by using the command `ibmcloud cr va`.
    ```
    {: screen}